Pendenny Studio

 Ages: 12+

-Tuition: $275 per semester
+Tuition: $275 per session/$25 drop-in fee

 In this social, adult-focused class, students learn simple reel steps (“threes”, “sevens”, and the “bang step”), shuffles, tip downs, sean-nós battering, and easy social dances.
 They define key terms such as tempo, rhythm, meter, and time signature, and learn to distinguish between reels and double jigs.